hoodiecrow/ConsTcl/README.md

 __pn__

-"Procedure name" When called, tells the caller the name of its command.
+`pn` stands for 'procedure name'.
+When called, tells the caller the name of its command.
+I use it for error messages so the error message can automagically tell the user which command failed.

 <table border=1><thead><tr><th colspan=2 align="left">pn (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>a Tcl string</td></tr></table>